 In a unique and singular way, Our Lady fulfilled those promises her Son later offered: He who loses his life for my sake will find it, the first shall be last, and the last first, that God has indeed looked upon His lowly handmaid, and that all generations will indeed call her blessed, right up to the end of time, for He Who is holy has done great things.

-Now, by that gift of her very self, not only holy is His name, but the name of His mother as well.
+By that gift of her very self, not only holy is His name, but the name of His mother as well.

 Holy Mary, ora pro nobis.